ashuhatkar/ashulearn-webapi-sqlserver-efcore-msnugetpkg-crud-v8.0.1/README.md

 - Cloud infrastructure subscription

 ## Getting started

+The Entity Framework Core tools help with design-time development tasks.
+They're primarily used to manage Migrations and to scaffold a DbContext and entity types by reverse engineering the schema of a database.

+Microsoft.EntityFrameworkCore.Design is for cross-platform command line tooling.

 `Microsoft.EntityFrameworkCore.Design` contains all the design-time logic for Entity Framework Core.
 It's the code that all of the various tools (PMC cmdlets like `Add-Migration`, `dotnet ef` & `ef.exe`) call into.